Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Nvidia Titan X should theoretically be much faster than the GeForce GTX 880M in general. (explain)
+Memory BandwidthTheoretically speaking, the Nvidia Titan X is 284% quicker than the GeForce GTX 880M in general, because of its higher bandwidth. (explain)

-Texel RateThe Nvidia Titan X is much (about 160%) better at anisotropic filtering than the GeForce GTX 880M. (explain)
+Texel RateThe Nvidia Titan X is much (approximately 160%) more effective at AF than the GeForce GTX 880M. (explain)

-Pixel RateThe Nvidia Titan X should be much (about 346%) faster with regards to FSAA than the GeForce GTX 880M, and should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Nvidia Titan X will be quite a bit (about 346%) faster with regards to AA than the GeForce GTX 880M, and also should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison